halemd30/growing-up-server/README.md

 returns 201 adding child to the database

-### GET '/:childrenId'
+### GET '/:childId'

 required:
-- childrenId, passed as a string parameter
+- childId, passed as a string parameter

 returns specific child data

-### DELETE '/:childrenId'
+### DELETE '/:childId'

 required:
-- childrenId, passed as a string parameter
+- childId, passed as a string parameter

 removes specific child from database

-### PATCH '/:childrenId'
+### PATCH '/:childId'

 required:
-- childrenId, passed as a string parameter
+- childId, passed as a string parameter
 - change at least 1 value for first_name and age

 returns the updated child's first_name and age